KUL-RSDA/documentation/HPC/HPC_at_KUL.md

 =========

-Various debugging tools can be used on the HPC, such as gdb, valgrind, xenial, etc. For our typical applications, allinea-ddt seems the most straightforward.
+Various debugging tools can be used on the HPC, such as gdb, valgrind, xenial, etc. For our typical applications, ArmForge seems the most straightforward (in earlier versions, allinea was used).
 This is how it works:

 -   compile your code with a debugging flag on.\
     **LDASsa**